Budibase/website/content/blog/automation/business-process-automation.md

 The goal is to maximize efficiency within business processes so that resources can be redirected towards higher priority activities.
 Besides this, BPA seeks to provide improved oversight, transparency, and accountability.

+Check out our guide to [how to automate tasks](blog/automation/how-to-automate-tasks/).

 We’ll talk in more detail about how this works in practice a little later.

 For now, though, let’s take a bit of a step back and think about what we actually mean by business processes.